The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: Arranging the art gallery

-\begin{definition} (Guard regions and guard segments) We will designate certain regions inside the art gallery called \emph{guard regions}, which are each formed by the intersection of the visibility regions of some (non-zero) number of wedges.
-The visibility regions of wedges corresponding to different guard regions must not intersect.
-A guard region shaped like a line segment is called a \emph{guard segment}. \end{definition}
+We will designate some number $n$ of disjoint \emph{guard regions} inside the art gallery such that any guarding configuration with $n$ guards must have exactly one guard in each region.
+Each guard region is determined by \emph{wedges} on the polygon boundary.
+Each wedge is formed by two edges of the art gallery meeting at a convex corner.
+The \emph{visibility region} of a wedge is the set of points that can see the tip of the wedge.
+A wedge and its visibility region is shown in \Cref{fig:RegionSegment} (left).

-\ipnc{0.5}{Figures/VariableGadget}{ The intersection of the visibility regions of the three wedges shown forms a guard segment.
-This method of using $3$ wedges to form a guard segment is due to Bertschinger et al \cite{HomotopyUniversality} and is a slight simplification of the method for forming guard segments from \cite{ExistsRHardness}.}
+In a guarding configuration, the visibility region of each wedge must contain a guard.
+We designate a guard region by specifying some (non-zero) number of wedges, and the guard region is the intersection of the visibility regions of those wedges.
+These must be chosen that visibility regions of any two wedges \emph{corresponding to different guard regions} do not intersect.
+A guard region shaped like a line segment is called a \emph{guard segment}, as in \Cref{fig:RegionSegment} (right).

 \begin{lemma} If we designate $n$ guard regions, then any guarding configuration has at least $n$ guards, and a guarding configuration with exactly $n$ guards has $1$ guard in each guard region. \end{lemma}